Sirajunnasihin/laravel-cms/README.md

 ```

-## Demo Data
-If you want to test the application on you local with additional demo data you may use the following command.
-By using this you can truncate the `posts, categories, tags and comments` table and insert new demo data.

-`--fresh` option will truncate the tables, without this command new set to data will be inserted only.
+For additional demo data you may use the following command.
+By using this you can truncate the `posts, categories, tags and comments` table and insert new demo data. `--fresh` option will truncate the tables, without this command new set to data will be inserted only.

 ```